smdunn100/LinkedLists/README.md

 # LinkedLists
-Implementing the linked list Data Structure
+Implementing the linked list Data Structure in C.